 It works like this: a customer searches for the answer to any random question by sending a text to researchers - you - who reply with the answer.

 The beauty of this work is that you can generally choose the type of questions you answer, and hence the hours you work.
-See 63336 to check for vacancies - you'll likely have to pass a test before you get an interview.
+See 63336 to check for vacancies - you're likely to have to pass a test before you get an interview.
 Vacancies aren't open all the time, so you'll need to be on the ball and checking the sites regularly.

 Do some freelance work